+On July 30, 2014, we entered into an Amended and Restated Loan and Security Agreement (Restated LSA) with Silicon Valley Bank (Bank), collateralized by substantially all of our assets, excluding certain intellectual property.
 On July 14, 2017, we entered into an amendment (SVB Loan Amendment) of the Restated LSA with the Bank where the Bank extended an additional term loan to us in the principal amount of \$15.0 million (2017 Term Loan), a portion of which was applied to repay in full all amounts previously outstanding under the Restated LSA.
-Following such repayment in full of our existing outstanding debt with the Bank under the Restated LSA, cash proceeds from the remaining portion of the Term Loan were \$7.5 million.
+On November 13, 2019 we used cash on hand in the amount of \$14.2 million to repay in full all outstanding obligations related to the Restated LSA and SVB Loan Amendment.
+Accordingly, all of our obligations under the Restated LSA and SVB Loan Amendment have been paid and discharged in full, and all security interests and other liens granted by us to the Bank to secure our obligations have been terminated and released.